- Fitness is important for everyone, including preteens. Age-appropriate workouts can help young people in many ways.

-- Increasing strength
+- increasing strength

-- Reducing body fat
+- reducing body fat

-- Increasing cardiovascular fitness
+- increasing cardiovascular fitness

-- Building stronger bones
+- building stronger bones

-- Keeping cholesterol levels down
+- keeping cholesterol levels down

-- Improving mood
+- improving mood

-- Maintaining long-term health
+- maintaining long-term health

 Cardio exercise is important to a preteen's overall fitness.
 The key to successful cardio for preteens is finding an exercise that they'll enjoy and want to continue.
 Biking, hiking, swimming, and running are all great choices.
 Preteens should practice their choice of cardio workout for 30 minutes at a time, three to four days a week.

-Make sure your child understands the proper movements involved in strength training before any weight is used--their body will need a chance to adjust to the neuromuscular changes caused by lifting.
+1. Teach lifting patterns before adding weight.
+Make sure your child understands the proper movements involved in strength training before any weight is used.
+Their body will need a chance to adjust to the neuromuscular pathways developed by lifting.
 You can start with basic exercises using standard weight machines, following the instructions on the machines.
-After your practicing the lifting motions with no weight, they can work up to adding 10 to 20 pounds of resistance.
+After your preteen practices the lifting motions with no weight, they can work up to a weight that allows them to do around 10 to 15 repetitions without excessive fatigue and without going to failure.
 If you need assistance with the proper use of a machine, ask a trainer at the gym.

+2. Practice technique.
 Although your child may start to feel confident lifting light weights and may want to progress to heavier weights quickly, keep them practicing lifting form for at least two weeks.
 During this time, monitor their technique and make sure they're positioned correctly to get the most from the workout.
 By taking the extra time to help them develop proper form, you'll help prevent injury.

-After you're convinced that your child has mastered the basics of proper lifting, they can add weight slowly in five pound increments.
-Monitor their ability to recover and avoid adding weight above their ability to comfortably perform eight repetitions.
+3. Add weight slowly.
+After you're convinced that your child has mastered the basics of proper lifting, they can add weight slowly in 5-pound increments.
+Monitor their ability to recover and avoid adding weight above their ability to comfortably perform 10 to 15 repetitions.

 Now that you've got your preteen started on the road to a lifetime of fitness and health, you can help them develop confidence and experience satisfaction by showing them how to set realistic goals.
 As the high energy level of preteens may not match their capabilities, they should learn to avoid pushing too hard too soon and risking injury.